lessware/lessware-mongo/README.md

 - output: the middleware function for lessware's `framework` usage.

 ## Example Usage
-An API Controller using `connect` middlware.
+An API Controller using `connect` middleware.

 ```javascript
 // -- findTodo.js --